 WHAT makes SAHITA different?

-- SAHITA offers unique South African focused building inspector course material: SAHITA training provides in-depth knowledge of the National Building Regulations, SANS 10400 and all other relevant national building standards; South African building methods, components and local conditions.
+- SAHITA offers unique South African focused building inspector course material: SAHITA training provides in-depth knowledge of the National Building Regulations, the latest versions of SANS 10400 and all other relevant national building standards; South African building methods, components and local conditions.

 - SAHITA offers its graduates access to world-beating inspection software specifically adapted for South Africa.